Hum Kisise Kum Naheen: Plot

 The story begins with a wealthy man selling his entire estate in Africa, converting it to diamonds.
 He carries them in a belt and takes a flight to India.
 On the way, he suffers a fatal heart attack in the washroom, whilst in the throes of which, he requests a co-passenger to deliver the belt with diamonds to his son, Rajesh, who works in Ashoka Hotel, Delhi, as a singer-dancer-entertainer.
 The co-passenger happens to be a rich businessman named Kishorilal.

 A few years ago when motherless Kajal's father Kishorilal was in a deep financial crisis, Sanjay's father gave shelter to him, who has now become extremely rich.
-The promise of getting Sanjay and Kajol married is forgotten when Kishorilal insults them and forgets the promise that was made years previously.
+The promise of getting Sanjay and Kajal married is forgotten when Kishorilal insults them and forgets the promise that was made years previously.